jtpeller/math-book/0-Prologue/2-Operations.md

   - Example: $50 / 2 = 25$, so you were going 25 miles per hour.
   - Inverse: Multiplication

-> Arithmetic really just refers to these operations; arithmetic *is* addition, subtraction, multiplication, and division.
+> "Arithmetic" really just refers to these operations; arithmetic *is* addition, subtraction, multiplication, and division.

 This table summarizes the arithmetic operations